Denver117/Bloodlust/README.md

 If you have suggestions, complaints, or questions please contact me at DeadlySoul119@gmail.com

-Money will be seperated with CONTRIBUTORS.
+Money will be seperated with COLLABORATORS.
 Money will come from donations.